How will adopting electronic health records improve my ability to care for patients?

-With electronic health records (EHRs), patients' health information is available in one place, when and where it is needed, so you can do a better job of managing patient care and improving health care quality.
-By adopting EHRs in a meaningful way, your organization can leverage the benefits of electronic health records to:
+With electronic health records (EHRs), patients' health information is available in one place, when and where it is needed, to help you manage your patients’ care and improve the efficiencies in your office.
+By adopting health IT, your organization can leverage the following benefits:

 - Provide better health care.
 The performance-enhancing tools built into many EHRs, such as clinical decision support and real-time quality reporting, will help your organization improve health care quality.

-- A study of physician practices using EHRs to treat diabetic patients in the greater Cleveland area found over half of patients in EHR-enabled practices received care that met all of the endorsed standards, as opposed to only 7% of patients at paper-based practices.6
+- A study of physician practices using EHRs to treat diabetic patients in the greater Cleveland area found over half of patients in EHR-enabled practices received care that met all of the endorsed standards, as opposed to only 7% of patients at paper-based practices.

 For More Information